One Spring Night: Synopsis

-Lee Jeong-in (Han Ji-Min) is a librarian who has been in relationship with a banker, Kwon Gi-seok (Kim Jun-han) for 4 years.
+Lee Jeong-in (Han Ji-Min) is a librarian who has been in a relationship with a banker, Kwon Gi-seok (Kim Jun-han) for 4 years.
 Yoo Ji-ho (Jung Hae-in) is a pharmacist, and a single dad.
 He has graduated a year later than Kwon Gi-seok from the same university.
 Little do they realize after meeting each other, Ji-ho and Jeong-in will begin to see love and relationships in a whole new light.

 Jeong-in meets Ji-ho at the Woori Pharmacy when she goes to buy remedies for her hangover.
 She tells him she is in a rush, but then realizes she has forgotten her wallet because she left it at her friend's place, where she stayed the previous night.
 He gives her the remedies and tells her she can pay him back later, and he also gives her money for a taxi to go home.